agronholm/apscheduler/docs/userguide.rst

 Using persistent data stores
 ----------------------------

-The default data store, :class:`~apscheduler.datastores.memory.MemoryDataStore`, stores data only in memory so all the schedules and jobs that were added to it will be erased if the process crashes.
+The default data store, :class:`~datastores.memory.MemoryDataStore`, stores data only in memory so all the schedules and jobs that were added to it will be erased if the process crashes.